- Why Register a Company in South Africa?

 Step 4: Prepare Your Required Documents

-Before you begin the online registration, ensure you have the official forms and supporting documents required to register a company in South Africa.
+Before you begin online company registration in South Africa, ensure you have the official forms and supporting documents required to register a company in South Africa.
 Here’s what you’ll need:

 i.
 Core Registration Forms (Generated by BizPortal)